Maximize Muscle Growth with These 5-30 Rep Hypertrophy Workouts

 What is hypertrophy training?

 Hypertrophy training is a type of strength training that focuses on increasing the size of muscle fibers, leading to muscle growth.
-This type of training typically involves moderate to high repetitions and moderate to high volume.
+It typically involves moderate to high repetitions and volume.

 What are 5-30 rep hypertrophy workouts?